Rajinderkaur816/Capstone_Project/README.md

-# Rain Prediction In Australia witt it rain tomorrow or not?+
+# Rain Prediction In Australia will it rain tomorrow or not?+

 My capstone project is created for St. Clair Collegecourse - M018, Data Analytics for  Business